Mar Vista High School

-Mar Vista Senior High (MVH) is a high school in Imperial Beach, California, United States.
+Mar Vista Senior High (MVH) is a public grades 9-12 secondary school in Imperial Beach, California, United States.
 It was established in 1951.
+The school borders Elm Avenue to the north, Imperial Beach Avenue to the south, and Imperial Beach Charter School to the east.
+Mar Vista currently enrolls 1,266 students.

-Mar Vista has a marine science academy called Poseidon.
-Students spend grades 9-12 in the academy.
-It is frequently called "a school within a school."
-An NJROTC program is also located on campus.
+Mar Vista has a marine science academy called Poseidon.It is frequently called "a school within a school."An NJROTC program is also located on campus.